Nguyephi/stock-it/README.md

     openssl rand -base64 32
     ```

-    Depending on the provider you want to use, you will need to add the following to your .env file.
+    Depending on the oAuth provider you want to use, you will need to add the following to your .env file.
 For example, if you want to use Google OAuth, you would add the following:
     ```sh
     AUTH_GOOGLE_ID="your_client_id"
     AUTH_GOOGLE_SECRET="your_client_secret"